 CHERIE A. KUHNS

 Cherie A. Kuhns, a native of Cleveland, Tennessee, attended Cleveland State Community College and the University of Tennessee at Chattanooga.
 She began her work career at HPI Hospital Services, where she was first a Pharmacy Technician and then transitioned to work as an Accounts Specialist.
-She later worked as the Office Manager for Dr. James Drake, where her duties ran the gamut from answering the phone to calling in prescriptions for patients.
+She later worked as the Office Manager for Dr. James Drake.
 She also worked as a part-time insurance claims clerk at Dayspring Counseling Center.
-For the past 17 years, she was a homeschool mom (or “Individual Education Specialist,” as she puts it) for her three children.
+She was a homeschool mom (or “Individual Education Specialist,” as she puts it) for her three children.
 She began working for Pierce Law Firm, PLLC, in 2009, receiving training from Anita Cook, one of the most knowledgeable paralegals in Chattanooga, who came out of retirement to work temporarily at the Pierce Law Firm.

 Legal Administrative Assistant

 Aleisha Belcher grew up in Ooltewah, Tennessee, and attended Lee Highway Christian Academy.
 She has worked in legal firms for more than 20 years and joined Pierce Law Firm in February of 2018.
 Her husband, Chris, has worked at Heatec, Inc., in Chattanooga for his entire career.
-Aleisha and Chris have been married for more than 25 years, and they have two grown daughters, Ciera and Makayla, and one grandson, Kingston.
+Aleisha and Chris have been married for more than 25 years, and they have two grown daughters, Ciera and Makayla, and one grandson, Kingston, and two granddaughters, Zeplynn and Ember.
 They live in the Harrison area.

 Debbie Douglas Pierce (Martin's wife) is a native of Portland, Tennessee (north of Nashville).
 She attended Tennessee Technological University in Cookeville, Tennessee, as a National Merit Scholar, and obtained a Bachelor of Science degree, summa cum laude, in Accounting in 1978.
 After graduation, she worked at Peat, Marwick, and Mitchell in Nashville and became a Certified Public Accountant.
 When she and Martin moved to Chattanooga after his graduation from law school in 1981, she worked for Kayo Oil Company and also had a successful home business for a time.
 She was a stay-at-home mom during their son's childhood, and she was very active in the PTO at Chattanooga Christian School, serving as the treasurer for several years; she also served in the same capacity at the IMPACT School at Silverdale Baptist Academy.
 She volunteered with AAA Women's Center (now Choices of Chattanooga) during that time as well.
 When Martin started his own practice in 2005, he asked her to get his office up and running; they found that they enjoyed working together, and she has been handling the financial side of the practice ever since.
 She was a member of and served on the Board of Directors of the Optimist Club of Chattanooga and is also a member of the Judge David Campbell chapter of the Daughters of the American Revolution (DAR) and Scenic City Women's Network.
-She currently also handles the financial matters for Hixson Commons Professional Office Park Association and Harvest Bible Chapel Chattanooga, and she and Martin are the Financial Deacons at Harvest Bible Chapel.
+She was the Treasurer at Gospel Community Church for several years and currently handles the financial matters for Hixson Commons Professional Office Park Association.

 Lazlo L. Pierce A long-haired Chihuahua, is a native of Chattanooga, having been born in October of 2006.
 He was adopted by the Pierces on January 1, 2007, and immediately began his career at Pierce Law Firm, PLLC, where he has worked his way up from a lowly runner to his current position as Vice President.